garden-io/garden/docs/reference/module-types/persistentvolumeclaim.md

 # List of services and tasks to deploy/run before deploying this PVC.
 dependencies: []

-# A list of access modes supported by the volume when mounting.
-At least one must be specified.
-The available modes
-# are as follows:
-#
-#  ReadOnlyMany  - May be mounted as a read-only volume, concurrently by multiple targets.
-#  ReadWriteOnce - May be mounted as a read-write volume by a single target at a time.
-#  ReadWriteMany - May be mounted as a read-write volume, concurrently by multiple targets.
-#
-# At least one mode must be specified.
-accessModes:

 # The namespace to deploy the PVC in.
 Note that any module referencing the PVC must be in the same namespace, so in
 # most cases you should leave this unset.
 namespace: